 - The first step in the teddy bear Lhasa Apso cut is to detangle the fur before bathing and fluffing up the coat.

-- Start with your clippers at the base of the skull and clip the sides and back of the neck.
+- Start with your clippers at the skull’s base and clip the neck’s sides and back.
 Once complete, run the clippers down the spine to the tail base.

 - Be sure to clip in the direction of the hair growth as you trim your Lhasa Apso’s hindquarters and body.